EricAlex/EricAlex.github.io/_posts/2016-01-07-006-use-geology-map-like-google-map.markdown

 <h2 class="section-heading">Georeferencing maps and triming edges</h2>

 <p>Open ArcMap, add one piece of geology map,
-notice that normally you will find points at four corners where you can read their < longitude latitude >.
+notice that normally you will find points at four corners where you can read their (longitude latitude).
-Select the tool in georeferencing toolbar highlighed with red frame in Fig 2, left click on one of the < longitude latitude > known points, then right click on it, select "Input X and Y", then enter its < longitude latitude >.
-After processing all points with above procedures, click georeferencing->Update Georeferencing.</p>
+Select the tool in georeferencing toolbar highlighed with red frame in Fig 2, left click on one of the (longitude latitude) known points, then right click on it, select "Input X and Y", then enter its (longitude latitude).
+After processing all points with above procedures, click georeferencing:Update Georeferencing.</p>

 <a href="#">
     <img src="{{ site.baseurl }}/img/post-006/georeferencing.jpg" alt="Georeferencing">